bi-labor/es-mssql/docs/exercise6.md

 # Exercise 6: _Elasticsearch_ queries — practice

 The purpose of this exercise is to practice the search and aggregation capabilities of _Elasticsearch_.
 Feel free to take inspiration from the solutions in [exercise 4](exercise4.md).
-Please use the _Dev Tools_ of Kibana to creating and testing of the queries.
+Please use the _Dev Tools_ of Kibana for creating and testing of the queries.

 As in exercise 4, you are required to save the **query** JSON as part of the exercise.
 Please refer to exercise 4 for an explanation of what the _query JSON_ is.